NatashaTheRobot/SwiftGuru/Readme.md

 ## Session 1: Functional Swift
 ### 1.1 Immutability and Pure Functions
 Fundamentals of Functional Programming.
 Learn about the merits of immutability, pure and impure functions.
-### 1.2 Functions as "first class citizens"
 In Swift, functions can be stored, passed as arguments, returned from other functions - they `first class` citizens!
-### 1.3 Closures
+### 1.2 Closures
 Closures are anonymous functions.
 Their contribution to the "high expressiveness" is tremendous.
 They make code concise and readable at the same time!
-### 1.4 Higher-order Functions
+### 1.3 Higher-order Functions
 Functions that accept or return other functions are called `higher order functions`.
 The legendary `map`, `filter`, `reduce` and `flatMap`.
+### 1.4 Higher-order Functions
 Function composition make code readable and modular.

 <br>
 <br>